lynch4fr/bier/README.md

 # bier
 BIER: Brew Infrastructure and Equipment netwoRk
 -----------------------------------------
-BIER displays your switch as if you were standing in front of the equipment in your rack, i.e. per 50-port switch or 24 ports on 2 rows.
+BIER offers a view of your switchs as you were standing in front of your equipment in the rack, i.e. per 50-port switch or 24 ports on 2 rows.
 View screenshot

 Tested on ERS extreme 45xx and 36xx range switches.